Your travel expert

 Maguari Stork, Black-collared Hawks, Streamer-tailed Tyrants, Scarlet-headed Blackbird, White-naped Xenopsaris, King Vulture, Cinereous-breasted Spinetail, Golden-collared Macaw, Boat-billed Heron, White-wedged Piculet, White-tailed Goldenthroat, Sungrebe, Pied Lapwing, Yellow-billed, Large-billed Terns, Black Skimmer, Greater Ani, Anhinga, Gray-necked Wood-Rail, Sungrebes, Blue-and-yellow Macaw

-After breakfast, transfer to Cuiabá airport for our flight to Rio de Janeiro after a stopover in Brasilia and a two and a half hour flight we will land at Santos airport to immediately head to our new observation area; the Brazilian Atlantic forests.
-The most important endemic hot spot of the country.
-During the next few days, we will walk between two lodges of ornithological importance that will allow us to maximize our observations without too much fatigue.
-The programme includes feeders and quiet walks.
-After a two-hour drive to the north-east, we will enter the conservation area of the REGUA reserve, where we will start our first observations.
-The rest of the day will be spent exploring the various feeding sites around the lodge.
-Possibility of a night walk after dinner.
+After breakfast, we transfer to Cuiabá airport for our flight to Rio de Janeiro.
+After a stopover in Brasilia and a two-and-a-half-hour flight, we will land at Santos airport to head immediately to our new observation area, the Brazilian Atlantic forests, which are the most critical endemic hot spot in the country.
+During the next few days, we will explore two lodges of ornithological importance, allowing us to see as many species as possible without a strenuous effort by visiting feeders and taking short forest walks.
+After a two-hour drive to the northeast, we will enter the conservation area of the REGUA Reserve.
+We will spend the rest of the day exploring the various feeding sites around the lodge, with the possibility of a night walk after dinner.

 Dinner and overnight at the lodge.